Insurance Companies and Personal Injury Cases

 The injured victim should always be evaluated at the nearest medical facility to assess the degree of injury.
-At this juncture, it is also critical for the victim to contact a personal injury attorney as soon as possible.
+At this juncture, it is also critical for the victim to seek medical attention as soon as possible.
 Additionally, the at-fault driver’s policy may have coverage caps that limit the settlement amount.
 As such, the offered settlement may not be enough to cover lost wages, repairs, medical bills, and everything else that must be paid due to the other driver’s negligence.

 You have every right to refuse that settlement and then sue the other driver in court.
 (You cannot outright sue the insurance company.)
 The insurance company will hire a lawyer to represent their interests in the case, which involves representing the at-fault driver.
-During the court proceedings, the burden is on you, the victim, to prove the other driver was negligent.
+During the court proceedings, the burden is on you to prove the other driver was negligent.
 Neither you nor your lawyer is allowed to mention that the insurance company is involved, even though they clearly are.

 If you’ve been injured by a negligent driver, call me and I’ll Make Them Pay!®